nluhmann/AGapEs/README.md

 snakemake --snakefile finishing.snakefile -j <N>
 ```

+Note: AGapEs has not been tested in compute cluster environments yet.

 ## Pipeline
 We split the pipeline into 4 snakefiles that should be run successively.
 If possible, we suggest to allow running the snakefile with multiple cores (parameter -j), since many jobs in the pipeline can be run in parallel.